AllenWen/android-iWeather/README.md

 ## Introducation
 * Google android architecture component demo.<br>
 * A weather app, make you be aware of current and future weather.<br>
-* clean and simple(mostly for personal use), follows material design principles.<br>
+* Clean and simple(mostly for personal use), follows material design principles.<br>
 * Just for fun!
 ## Preview
 * Add city by searhing<br>